netzob/netzob/netzob/doc/documentation/source/tutorials/modeling_protocol.rst

     >>> s.specialize()
     '\x07\xfb+K\xf4N\x99' # size = 6 + 1 (offset)

-  More details and examples of Size relationships can be found in its API doc :class:`netzob.Common.Models.Vocabulary.Domain.Variables.Leafs.Size`.
+  More details and examples of Value relationships can be found in its API doc :class:`netzob.Common.Models.Vocabulary.Domain.Variables.Leafs.Size`.

 * A *Value Relationship* is very similar to the size relationship except that the relationship applies on the value of the targeted field.